junxit/us-congress-bills-113/metadata.md

 - 2013-09-11 — Placed on the Union Calendar, Calendar No. 152.
 - 2013-09-11 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 113-207.
 - 2013-09-11 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 113-207.
+- 2013-10-28 — Considered under suspension of the rules. (consideration: CR H6794-6800)
+- 2013-10-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2481.
+- 2013-10-28 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2013-10-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6794-6797)
+- 2013-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6794-6797)
+- 2013-10-28 — The title of the measure was amended.
+Agreed to without objection.